-Mr Frank Marshall An unknown quality at the moment.
+Mr Frank Marshall An unknown quantity at the moment.
 Possibly a relation of Florence, though so far we haven’t found a Frank related to a Florence that works.
+And Florence is uncertain too.
 Florence Elsie Marshall’s father was Frederick, a coach painter, which possibly could have been shortened to Frank (though Frank is really short for Francis).
 Perhaps he was another business contact of T J Callaghan? and in that case Florence might be Frank’s sister or daughter, invited to the party as other Welsh industrialists have done this evening.

 A mystery guest of the first order.
 Can you help?
 He may or may not be connected with Miss Florence Marshall, also somewhat mysterious.
 Or a business contact of Tom Callaghan, who we surmise is the primary table host.
 The idea of Mrs Lupton bringing along two young protégés is tempting, and they don’t have to be related.